vm6502q/OpenRelativity/Assets/Qrack/Qasm/README.md

 I - Immediate.
 Immediate values are integer and float literals.
 This mode is limited in use to (integer) "accumulator register" and "float register" arithmetic, and loop control.
 A - Absolute.
 Absolute values use an integer literal to point to an absolute address of a bit, float, or accumulator register.
 This is the predominant addressing mode of the language.
 X - Indirect.
 Indirect values use a "$" character in front a literal in an absolute argument to indicate that the absolute value should be read from a VARIABLE instead of being read as an absolute literal.
+Indirect "variables" are ALWAYS integer "accumulators," pointing to a bit, float, or another accumulator piece of RAM.

 Basically, "$0", "$1", "$2", etc. are the only "variable names" available in the language. "$2" means "Use the value stored in integer accumulator 2, (or float address 2)."
 (Note that, depending on context, "$0" for example points to both integer accumulator address 0 and float register address 0, as instruction argument context will only allow one or the other, never both.)